“Children need art and stories and poems and music as much as they need love and food and fresh air and play.”

 Our Approach

-Due to a less prominent tradition of reading as well as underdeveloped infrastructure, children in Laos have little or no access to books.
-Outside the nation’s capital Vientiane and major tourist centres, there are practically no bookshops or public libraries.
-But, as with elsewhere across the world, children in Laos are eager for knowledge and full of curiosity.
-Increasing their literacy skills will not only enhance their personal development, but also improve their learning skills; more education bolsters their chances of a better future.
+Even and especially in times of globalisation and digitalisation, reading books is an indispensable experience that can decisively shape the reading and learning tradition as well as the reality of life of children growing up.
+However, children in Laos have hardly any access to books.
+Outside the capital Vientiane and a few tourist centres, there are practically no bookshops or libraries.
+Increasing their reading skills helps children not only in their personal development but also in their learning, and more education increases their chances for a better future.

 Reading Elephant Laos

-The bookmobiles
+The Bookmobiles

 School Libraries